sequelize/website/docs/other-topics/transactions.md

 :::caution

-Unmanaged transactions are incompatible with ALS.
+Unmanaged transactions are incompatible with CLS.
 You must always pass them to your queries manually.

 :::